neslinesli93/website/content/works/index.md

 ## Hacks

+- [JPEG.rocks](https://jpeg.rocks), a browser-based jpeg optimizer based on mozjpeg, created with Rust and WebAssembly
+- [BreakoutEx](https://breakoutex.tommasopifferi.com), a Breakout clone written in pure Elixir that can be played in the browser thanks to [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view)
 - [Briscola](https://en.boardgamearena.com/#!gamepanel?game=briscola), a famous italian card game, hosted on BoardGameArena.
 Source code available [here](https://github.com/neslinesli93/briscola-bga)
-- [BreakoutEx](https://breakoutex.tommasopifferi.com), a Breakout clone written in pure Elixir that can be played in the browser thanks to [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view)

 ## More